vebjorn1997/dessert_shop/README.md

 Code will be maually graded, so any score received are partial.

 ## Style
-From your terminal, run `ruff format` on each of the 7 files above to check the format of your code:
+From your terminal, run `ruff format` on each of the 7 files above to check the format of your code, like:

 `ruff format dessert.py`
 `ruff format dessertshop.py`
 `ruff format test_dessert.py`

 ## How to Submit